 Light, the essence of photography, has a wide spectrum.
 Yet we photograph with a small, narrow sliver of this spectrum that we call the visible light.
-Images captured using the normally invisible part of the spectrum present us with views that offer distinctly different characteristics compared to the visible spectrum photography.
+Images captured using the normally invisible part of the spectrum, lie infrared, present us with views that offer distinctly different characteristics compared to the visible spectrum photography.

 The infrared light spectrum has been captured on film for many years and more recently on digital sensors.
 Although the photographed segment of the infrared spectrum is still a narrow sliver, it yields dramatically different rendering of the world either in false colors or more commonly in black and white.
 IR photography requires a different way of seeing, a different sensibility since the results are surprisingly different from what we see and are quite dramatic in their own right.

 Using a Canon G7 camera converted to be sensitive to the IR spectrum I have taken many photographs, landscapes, objects, people, etc. But the most satisfying results came when I took hundreds of such photographs from the window seat of airplanes as I flew between Providence and Salt Lake City in the last few years.
 I call them “Earthscapes” as they are too grand to be “landscapes.”
 The IR spectrum sensitivity cuts through much of haze and responds to the light below in unexpected ways.
 Results are at once awe-inspiring and yet abstract, amazing in detail yet anonymous.
 They can be screaming and be meditative at the same time.
 They invite close inspection as every minute detail we see may be as large as a farm field in reality.

 The photographs have no titles, I want them to stand on their own and I want them to remain anonymous places as they are.
 Although a quick look at these images may be satisfying, a more contemplative, meditative look will likely offer greater satisfaction as the images may unfold their many layers.